 When you are finished filing you’re done!
 Every week set a designated day and go thru you binder and pull out the expired coupons.
 You can donate them to an expired coupon project or simply put them in the trash.
 When you are done removing your expired coupons, file your coupons.

 Before I shop, I pull the coupons I know I will be using and put them in the front of the accordion file.
 You don’t have to do this but when you are shopping with children its helpful .
 Always take your binder with you in the store, you never know what other deals you may find.
 I keep mine in the car at all times unless I’m filing.Now it’s your turn.
-You need to figure out what type of coupon filing system you will use.
+You need to figure out what type of coupon organizing system you will use.
 Please leave me a comment on this post if you have any questions or comments regarding this post.
-The next Step is to “Fill up your coupon organizer with coupons” .
-Stay Tuned!

-This is the 4th post in a series click this Get Started with Coupons link to read the other posts.
+This is the 4th post in a series.
+Click this How to use Manufacturer Coupons link to read more posts in this series.